free-beer/squixtures/README.md

 # Squixtures

 Squixtures is a library that provides a simple data fixtures facility, ala the fixtures generally used in unit tests.
-The library came abut because it is quite difficult to make use of Rails fixtures outside of the Rails framework itself.
+The library came about because it is quite difficult to make use of Rails fixtures outside of the Rails framework itself.